yiit/ENFi32_07022026/docs/source/Hardware/Hardware.rst

 If a second (or third) I2C Bus are not needed, then leave the GPIO settings on ``- None -``, and the interface won't be initialized, and not shown in the configuration options.

-NB: The second (or third) I2C Bus should of course not be configured for the same GPIO pins as any other I2C Bus.
+NB: The I2C Buses should of course not be configured for the same GPIO pins as any other I2C Bus.

 NB2: Some boards require that in the Serial Console Settings (Tools/Advanced), the ``Fall-back to Serial 0`` option is disabled, to free the GPIO pins for I2C use.